Last Updated on

 How to Cure Rashes on Baby’s Face at Home

-Here are some things that you can do to take care of rashes in a safe way:
+Here are some home remedies that you can try to take care of your baby’s skin in a safe way:

 1. Oatmeal Blend

 Oatmeal is known to help relieve the irritation that is caused by itching on the skin.
-The reason behind this is that oatmeal contains Avenanthramides which are a known anti-inflammatory.
-The way to go about it is to take about one bowl of organic oatmeal and add it to water.
-Then, put this in a blender and mix until it becomes a paste.
-Apply this on the skin and remove when it has dried.
-However, before applying it on your baby’s face directly, apply it to his arm to check for an allergy.
-If your baby isn’t allergic to oats, you can use this for a rash.
+The reason behind this is that oatmeal contains Avenanthramides which are anti-inflammatory.
+The way to go about it is to take about one bowl of organic oatmeal with some water.
+Add this to a blender and grind to make a smooth paste.
+Apply it on the skin and remove when it has dried.
+However, before applying it on your baby’s face directly, apply a small patch on his arm to check for an allergy.
+If your baby isn’t allergic to oats, you can use this for treating skin rashes on his face.

 2. Chamomile Tea